-Kylie Jenner and Travis Scott Party in Boston Amid Romance Rumors
+Kylie Jenner and Travis Scott Show PDA in Boston

 "They were holding hands and they were definitely all over each other," the person told E!
 News.

 Kylie and Travis also got cozy while sitting courtside at a Houston Rockets vs. Oklahoma City Thunder game.
-The rapper, a former Rockets ball boy, was seen resting his hand on the reality star's leg.
+The rapper, a former Rockets ball boy, was seen resting his hand on the reality star's l

-Kylie, who has not been spotted with longtime boyfriend Tyga in more than a month, and Travis have not commented on the nature of their relationship and neither has appeared on the other's social media feeds.

-On Saturday, the reality star stuck mostly to selfies on Instagram, including two showing her wearing the same outfit she wore while at Bentley University with Travis, showcasing some serious under boob.

 Kylie is expected to help Travis celebrate his birthday Sunday.
 He turns 25.
 The rapper is scheduled to perform at Terminal 5 in New York.